Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This will position Kobo as an innovator and allow users to gain deeper insights about the book.

-Readers can play reading games, learn jokes and read blog
+Readers can play reading games, learn jokes and read blogs

 New